Influencing Without Authority: Skills for Obtaining Resources, Building Relationships, and Getting Things Done with Joseph Reed

-- Recognize the importance of interpersonal influence to your personal and organizational success
+- Recognize the importance of interpersonal influence to personal and organizational success

-- Recognize and enhance the sources of power that you can tap into to increase your capacity to influence
+- Recognize and enhance the sources of power that they can tap into to increase their capacity to influence

 - Know how to establish credibility

-- Understand the 8 options available to you when attempting to influence others
+- Understand the 8 options available when attempting to influence others

-- Recognize your influence strategy preferences as well as identify influence practices for improvement
+- Recognize their influence strategy preferences as well as identify influence practices for improvement

 - Better understand how to build alliances and coalitions

-- Be better prepared to use 10 specific skills required to enhance your communicate
+- Be better prepared to use 10 specific skills required to enhance communications

-- Master practical ways to persuade others and have your voice heard.
+- Master practical ways to persuade others and have their voice heard.